mjaschen/phpgeo/README.md

 phpgeo provides abstractions to geographical coordinates (including support for different ellipsoids) and allows you to calculate geographical distances between coordinates with high precision.

-PHP 5.3 compatibility will be dropped with release of version 0.4.
+Minimum required PHP version is 5.4.
+PHP 5.3 compatibility was dropped with release of version 0.4.

 ## Installation